jw1912/bullet/README.md

 Use `./target/release/bullet-utils[.exe] help` to see specific usage.

-### Currently Supported Games:
-- Chess
-- Ataxx

-Raise an issue for support of a new game.

 ### Currently Supported Backends:
 #### Default
 CPU backend **not intended for serious training use**.
 It is suitable for training small networks or various utilities,